David Hill (businessman): Career

-Having in 1978 been appointed an Associate Commissioner of the Public Transport Commission in 1982, at 36 years of age, Hill was appointed as the chief executive of the State Rail Authority, serving until 1987.
+Having in 1978 been appointed an associate commissioner of the Public Transport Commission in 1982, at 36 years of age, Hill was appointed as the chief executive of the State Rail Authority, serving until 1987.
 He remained as a director of the State Rail Authority until 1997.

 Hill served as chairman and managing director of the Australian Broadcasting Corporation from 1987 to 1995, head of Soccer Australia, chairman of Sydney Water, director of the Australian National Airlines Commission and Chairman of CREATE, a national organisation responsible for representing the interests of young people and children in institutional care.
 A former North Sydney rugby league junior, Hill was president of the North Sydney Bears Rugby League Football Club between 1989 and 1992.
 He was instrumental in the eventual ban on cigarette sponsorship of the game.

 Hill is strongly in favour of the return of the Elgin Marbles to Greece.
 As well as being a member of the British Marbles Reunited campaign, he is the founder and current chairman of the International Association for the Reunification of the Parthenon Sculptures.

 He was an unsuccessful political candidate representing Labor for the Division of Hughes at the 1998 federal election.

 Hill has written a number of non-fiction books on Australian history, including histories of the First Fleet, early colonial New South Wales, and the Australian gold rushes.

 Personal life

 Hill married Stergitsa Zamagias in 1998, and together they have a son.
-They live in Sydney.